 ExpressVPN can unblock: Sling TV, FuboTV, DAZN (by servers in Canada) ESPN+, CBS All Access, and Eurosport

 - 830 servers located in the US and 211 in Canada

-- Connect 7 different devices at the same time
+- Stream the NHL on 7 different devices at the same time

 - 45-day money-back guarantee

 With most free VPNs, you only get a limited amount of data and access to select servers, most of which can’t bypass geo-restrictions or handle streaming.
-On top of that, servers are usually inundated with new users.
+Moreover, servers are usually crowded with new users.